ixofoundation/genesis/ixo-4/README_INSTALL.md

      - Updates and upgrades Ubuntu packages.
      - Prompts user to create a new IXO non-sudo user to run the software with.
      -  Sets required environmental variables for Golang.
-     - Clones the ixo-cosmos repo at the specific commit of impacthub-3, `21e2c962e18220888d529bf156406260a321cf80`.
+     - Clones the ixo-cosmos repo at the specific commit of ixo-4, `21e2c962e18220888d529bf156406260a321cf80`.
      - Creates the directories required for the ixo node configurations and blockchain data.
      - Installs the IXO blockchain daemon
-     - Configures the node to use impacthub-3's genesis file.
+     - Configures the node to use ixo-4's genesis file.
-     - Creates and an enables a systemd service with which the IXO node daemon will be run.
+     - Creates and enables a systemd service with which the IXO node daemon will be run.

      Follow the configuration steps as the node is installed.